Tiance-Zhang/infsci2470-final/Report.md

 Then users could filter products by brand, name, color or price as them want.
 Finally, we want to design a payment page to realize the full function of shopping process.<br>

-If we have more time, we want to learn some SQL to realize the fearture of query.
+If we have more time, we want to connect SQL to realize the fearture of query. <br><br><br>

 ## Conclusion
-`Reflect upon the web technologies and standards you learned in this course, did you learn what you wanted?
-What technologies or standards do you think would be useful in future iterations of this course?
-`
 After taking this course, we have learned a lot.
 We started from the basic skills like HTML, CSS and Javascript at the beginning.
-Then we kept
+Then we had the deeper understand for the framework like React and Bootstrap.
+After all the frontend skills, we kept looking into backend skills like REST APIs and MongoDB.<br>
+This course has a great learning process, it would lead us to think through every step， and each class is related to each other, which is a continuous process.
+We learned everything we want to design the webiste. <br><br><br>

 ## Resources